MathieuElisabeth/memory-game/README.md

 - You have to find all the pairs
 - You have 15 tries
-- Every time you find all the pairs you get +1 to your score -If you lose once your score drops to 0
+- Every time you find all the pairs you get +1 to your score
+- If you lose once your score drops to 0

 Try to have the highest score.